 When a user clicks for a picture, the TagSense camera takes several snapshots following the click.
-These time-sequence of snapshots are then analyzed to identify the motion vectors of the subjects.
-To achieve this, the component techniques are drawn from the literature.
+This timesequence of snapshots is then analyzed to identify the motion vectors of the subjects.
 Figure 5 illustrates the intermediate steps for calculating the motion vectors between two snapshots.
 First, the velocity of each pixel is computed by performing a spatial correlation across two snapshots - this operation is well known as Optical Flow.
-TagSense adopts a recent Matlab implementation for Optical Flow [13], and the outcome is shown in Figure 5(c).
+TagSense adopts a recent Matlab implementation for Optical Flow [12], and the outcome is shown in Figure 5(c).
 Second, the average velocity for the four corner pixels are computed, and subtracted from the object's velocity - this compensates for the jitter from the cameraman's hand.
 Third, the color of each pixel is redefined based on its velocity.
 Neighboring pixels with different velocities are assigned different colors, producing clear boundaries for moving objects (Figure 5(d)).
-Fourth, by leveraging the outcome of the third step, an edge finding algorithm identifies the objects in the picture, as shown in Figure 5(e).
+Fourth, by leveraging the outcome of the third step, an edge finding algorithm identifies the objects in the picture (Figure 5(e)).
 Now, a bounding box is created around each object.
-Finally, the average velocity of one-third of the pixels, located in the center of each object, is computed and returned as the motion vectors of the people in the picture.
-Figure 5(f) shows the result.
+Finally, the average velocity of onethird of the pixels, located in the center of each object,